 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

-In an age where the American Dream is to own more, tiny homes are setting a new trend.
-Not only do tiny houses do exist, but some of them may also be smaller than you thought was possible.
+In an age where the American Dream is to own more, small houses are not as common as they once were.
+But tiny houses do exist, and some of them may be smaller than you thought was possible.

 From a home that can be pulled behind a bicycle to homes built for their ecological features, the smallest houses in America require careful planning and an eye for detail.